fromedwin/monitor/docs/configuration.md

 ### HTTP ports

 Nginx listen to HTTP request.
-On dev mode your might keep the default value but will need on production
+On dev mode your might keep the default value but will need on production.

-`PORT` *(default: 8000, 80 with -prod)*
+`PORT` *(default: 8000, 80 with -prod)*.

-`PORT_HTTPS` *(default: 8443, 443 with -prod)*
+`PORT_HTTPS` *(default: 8443, 443 with -prod)*.

 ### Contact email address

-`MAIL` email shared with letsencrypt to register SSL certificate
+`MAIL` email shared with letsencrypt to register SSL certificate.

 ### Certbot https generation

-`CERTBOT_STAGING` set to 1 if you're testing your setup to avoid hitting request limits *(default: 1, 0 or 1)*
+`CERTBOT_STAGING` set to 1 if you're testing your setup to avoid hitting request limits *(default: 1, 0 or 1)*.

-`DOMAIN` domain url used for generate the https certificate, and set within django settings.py allowed_url.  *(eg: status.fromedwin.com)*
+`DOMAIN` domain url used for generate the https certificate, and set within django settings.py allowed_url.  *(eg: status.fromedwin.com)*.

 ### Django Secret key